God Himself, the Unique II

-I have selected two sections from the Bible with which to fellowship about today’s topic: The first concerns God’s destruction of Sodom, which can be found in Genesis 19:1–11 and Genesis 19:24–25; the second concerns God’s deliverance of Nineveh, which can be found in Jonah 1:1–2, in addition to the third and fourth chapters of the book.
+I have selected two sections from the Bible with which to fellowship about today’s topic: The first concerns God’s destruction of Sodom, which can be found in Genesis 19:1–11 and Genesis 19:24–25; the second concerns God’s deliverance of Nineveh, which can be found in Jonah 1:1–2, in addition to the third and fourth chapters of the book of Jonah.
 I suspect that you are all waiting to hear what I have to say about these two sections.
-What I say naturally cannot stray from the theme of knowing God Himself and knowing His substance, but what will be the focus of today’s fellowship?
+What I say naturally cannot stray beyond the scope of knowing God Himself and knowing His essence, but what will be the focus of today’s fellowship?
 Do any of you know?
-Which parts of My fellowship about “God’s Authority” caught your attention?
+Which parts of My fellowship on God’s authority caught your attention?
 Why did I say that only the One who possesses such authority and power is God Himself?
-What did I wish to explain by saying that?
-What did I wish to inform you of?
-Are God’s authority and power one aspect of how His substance is displayed?
-Are they a part of His substance that proves His identity and status?
-Have these questions told you what I am going to say?
+What did I wish to elucidate by saying that?
+What did I wish for you to learn from it?
+Are God’s authority and power one aspect of how His essence is expressed?
+Are they a part of His essence, a part that proves His identity and status?
+Judging from these questions, can you tell what I am going to say?
 What do I want you to understand?
 Think this over carefully.

 For Stubbornly Opposing God, Man Is Destroyed by God’s Wrath

-First, let us look at several passages of scripture describing “God’s destruction of Sodom.”
+First, let us look at several passages of scripture which describe God’s destruction of Sodom.

-(Gen 19:1–11) And there came two angels to Sodom at even; and Lot sat in the gate of Sodom: and Lot seeing them rose up to meet them; and he bowed himself with his face toward the ground; And he said, Behold now, my lords, turn in, I pray you, into your servant’s house, and tarry all night, and wash your feet, and you shall rise up early, and go on your ways.
+Gen 19:1–11 And there came two angels to Sodom at even; and Lot sat in the gate of Sodom: and Lot seeing them rose up to meet them; and he bowed himself with his face toward the ground; And he said, Behold now, my lords, turn in, I pray you, into your servant’s house, and tarry all night, and wash your feet, and you shall rise up early, and go on your ways.
 And they said, No; but we will abide in the street all night.
 And he pressed on them greatly; and they turned in to him, and entered into his house; and he made them a feast, and did bake unleavened bread, and they did eat.
 But before they lay down, the men of the city, even the men of Sodom, compassed the house round, both old and young, all the people from every quarter: And they called to Lot, and said to him, Where are the men which came in to you this night? bring them out to us, that we may know them.
 And Lot went out at the door to them, and shut the door after him, And said, I pray you, brothers, do not so wickedly.
 Behold now, I have two daughters which have not known man; let me, I pray you, bring them out to you, and do you to them as is good in your eyes: only to these men do nothing; for therefore came they under the shadow of my roof.
 And they said, Stand back.
 And they said again, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with you, than with them.
 And they pressed sore on the man, even Lot, and came near to break the door.
 But the men put forth their hand, and pulled Lot into the house to them, and shut to the door.
 And they smote the men that were at the door of the house with blindness, both small and great: so that they wearied themselves to find the door.

-(Gen 19:24–25) Then Jehovah rained on Sodom and on Gomorrah brimstone and fire from Jehovah out of heaven; And He overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew on the ground.
+Gen 19:24–25 Then Jehovah rained on Sodom and on Gomorrah brimstone and fire from Jehovah out of heaven; And He overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew on the ground.